bjarneo/kissh/README.md

+# .kissh

-# .kissh - Keep It Simple, Stupid.sh
+**Keep It Simple, Stupid.sh**

-.kissh is a simple, opinionated, and lightweight framework for your Bash environment.
-It's for those who want a faster, more organized shell without the bloat of larger frameworks.
-It provides a solid foundation for your Bash configuration, not a mountain of features you'll never use.
+A simple, opinionated, and lightweight framework for your Bash environment. .kissh provides a clean structure to organize your aliases, functions, and plugins without the bloat of larger frameworks.
+It's for those who want a faster, more organized shell that's easy to understand and maintain.

-## What is .kissh?

-This isn't another "Oh My" framework with hundreds of plugins and themes. .kissh is an architectural pattern for your `~/.bashrc`.
-It gives you a clean structure to organize your aliases, functions, and visual tweaks while keeping startup times fast and your configuration files readable.

-It is opinionated.
-It makes choices for you based on what is considered modern best practice, such as using `PROMPT_COMMAND` for prompt rendering.
-The goal is to give you a powerful, beautiful, and robust setup right out of the box with minimal fiddling.
+The core philosophy is **readability over abstraction**.
+You should be able to read the source code of your shell framework and know exactly what it's doing.

 ## Features

-- **Simple by Design**: A minimal core that's easy to understand and extend.
-No magic.
 - **Fast Startup**: No noticeable lag when opening a new terminal.
-- **Modular Structure**: A clean `~/.kissh` directory to organize your shell customizations into logical `plugins` and `themes`.
+- **Modular by Design**: A clean `~/.kissh` directory to organize your shell customizations.
-- **Sensible Defaults**: Comes with a pre-configured, visually pleasing default theme.
+- **Simple Structure**: Separate directories for aliases, functions, plugins, and themes.
-- **Easy Customization**: Designed to be forked, tweaked, and made your own.
+- **Easy to Customize**: Designed to be forked, tweaked, and made your own.
+- **Sensible Defaults**: A powerful and visually pleasing setup out of the box.

 ## Installation